isioma-talabi/OverTheWire-Debrief/Bandit/Level-00.md

 The mission if you choose to accept is for you to log into the game using SSH.
 The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
 The username is bandit0 and the password is bandit0.
 Once logged in, go to the Level 1 page to find out how to beat Level 1.

+## What is SSH?

+As a newbie eager to start conquering, you would probably wonder what the *heck* is SSH?